 4/ Feeling entitled to special treatment, regardless of circumstances or accomplishments.

 At its core, narcissism is a defense against deep-seated low self-worth that is pushed out of the conscious mind of the narcissist.
 This rigid kind of personality structure tends to develop in response to childhood neglect, abuse or trauma, where emotional needs are unmet or denied.
 If the narcissist’s wants and needs – real or imagined – are not met in adulthood, s/he is prone to fly into rages and ‘defend’ her/his low self-esteem through blaming or attacking others.
-S/he is usually not consciously aware of this process, as the defense of blaming others is much more developed than any insight regarding the appropriateness of their behavior, or the potential for taking responsibility for themselves.
+S/he is usually not consciously aware of this process, as the defense of blaming others is much more developed – meaning rationalized – than any insight regarding the appropriateness of their behavior, or the potential for taking responsibility for themselves.
 Most narcissists have an underlying belief that they are helpless to make themselves better, and are stuck in a perpetual victim stance where they see themselves as innocent bystanders in a world that continues to do them wrong.
+Some forms of narcissism are overt, where the individual behaves in a grandiose, superficially charming and entitled manner.
+Other narcissist are more covert, and present as falsely humble victims of a cruel world that has not given them their due.
+However, both types of narcissists can respond with rage and malice if their expectations of attention, admiration, pity, or being treated as special are not met by others.

 If you grew up in a narcissistic family system, you probably felt unsupported, neglected or abandoned.
-You were likely told – directly or indirectly – that you had to put your narcissistic family member’s needs first, or got accused of being ‘selfish’, and punished if you didn’t.
-Your narcissistic parent may have had a substance abuse problem.
+You were likely told – directly or indirectly – that you had to put your narcissistic family member’s needs first, or got accused of being ‘selfish’, and punished or ostracized if you didn’t.
+Your narcissistic parent may have had a substance abuse problem or other addictive habits.
 If you did not go along with the narcissist’s agenda you were likely criticized, blamed or shamed.
 In other words, you were scapegoated.
+The family Scapegoat is often the family member who is non-compliant with mistreatment, the whistle blower, expresses displeasure or advocates for their own needs, and is then demonized as the family problem, thereby establishing a ‘false narrative’ of victim blaming.

 - You are not allowed to be yourself – to have your own needs, personality, and independence.
-You are scapegoated and labeled as self-centered and possibly “narcissistic” for having your own wishes and interests and face punishment if you pursue them.
+You are scapegoated and labeled as self-centered and possibly “narcissistic” for having your own wishes and interests and face punishment and /or shunning if you pursue them.

 - You experience a lack of real empathy, though it may be feigned.
-Even if you are empathic towards family, you are accused of being uncaring for not putting others – especially the narcissist – first.
+Even if you are empathic towards family, you are accused of being uncaring for not putting others – especially the narcissistic family member – first.

 - You are expected to act as a parent to your parent(s), rather than having your parent(s) care for you.
-You lose love, approval, privileges, etc. if you can’t or don’t.
+You lose love, approval, privileges, etc. if you can’t, won’t or don’t.

 - Poor and inappropriate family boundaries are the norm – e.g. intrusiveness, mistreatment, abuse is normalized or sanctioned, disrespect, negligence of health and/or safety, externalization of the problem onto those who point it out.